On factorization and vector bundles of conformal blocks from vertex algebras: Sewing and local freeness

 \section{Sewing and local freeness}

-In this section we prove \hyperref[thm:VBS]{VB Corollary} .
-For this, we start with Theorem \ref{thm:SewingAndFactorization}, a refined version of the Factorization Theorem.
+In this section we prove \hyperlink{thm:VBS}{VB corollary}.
+For this, we start with the sewing theorem (Theorem \ref{thm:SewingAndFactorization}), a refined version of the \hyperlink{thm:fact}{factorization theorem}.
 This requires the notion of formal smoothings, reviewed below.